HungryHowies/Zitadel-with-Opensearch-SSO/README.md

 ## Overview

- The following documentation explains the configurtions needed for OpenSearch Single sign-on (SSO) and the connection to Zitadel instance.
+ The following documentation explains the configurations needed for OpenSearch Single sign-on (SSO) and the connection to Zitadel instance.
 OpenSearch node must be in Production mode, meaning you have created the certificate for "node/s, admin and CA" and ensure HTTPS is working correct.
 Take note this is a basic configuration setup to start SSO with Opensearch using Zitadel.

 ## Prerequisite:
 * Ubuntu-22.0.4